Compelling Evidence 3.0 (CE3.0) in the Pre-dispute and Pre-arbitration Environments

 Pre-dispute

-Facilitated through Verifi’s Order Insight solution, participating sellers can provide purchase details to issuers in an attempt to deflect a transaction in question (pre-dispute) from becoming a chargeback.
+Facilitated through Verifi’s Order Insight solution, participating merchants can provide purchase details to issuers in an attempt to deflect a transaction in question (pre-dispute) from becoming a chargeback.

 How it Works